Alexandra, Victoria: Radio

-UGFM - Radio Murrindindi broadcasts across the Murrindindi Shire from four studios located at Alexandra, Marysville, Kinglake and Yea, and transmitters located at Alexandra & Lake Eildon on 106.9FM, Marysville & Lake Mountain on 98.5FM, Yea & Highlands on 88.9FM and Flowerdale on 98.9FM.
-Currently, UGFM employs an intern from La Trobe University on Friday mornings from 9-12.
+UGFM — Radio Murrindindi broadcasts across the Murrindindi Shire from four studios located at Alexandra, Marysville, Kinglake and Yea, and transmitters located at Alexandra & Lake Eildon on 106.9FM, Marysville & Lake Mountain on 98.5FM, Yea & Highlands on 88.9FM and Flowerdale on 98.9FM.

-The station has a large listening base throughout the Murrindindi Shire which is big and diverse in area.
+The station has a large listening base throughout the Murrindindi Shire.
 UGFM was formed during 1993 and commenced broadcasts a year later.